vmware-archive/vcd-ext-sdk/examples/vcd-plugin-seed/README.md

 At this point, there will be a `plugin.zip` in the `dist/` folder.

 ### Install ###
 A service provider admin account is necessary to install the plugin into vCloud Director.
+There is currently no UI to manage plugins, so the vCD API will be used for the install.

+#### Manual Method ####
-There is currently no UI to manage plugins, so the vCD API will be used for the install. `SERVER` in the following example refers to the server endpoint of the vCD installation, and `TOKEN` is the `x-vcloud-authorization` header value returned by the initial session creation request.
+`SERVER` in the following example refers to the server endpoint of the vCD installation, and `TOKEN` is the `x-vcloud-authorization` header value returned by the initial session creation request.
 ```bash
 # create a session for sys admin user
 SERVER="vcloud.example.com" curl --header 'Accept: application/*+xml;version=30.0' --insecure --basic --data '' --user 'administrator@System:pa$$w0rd' --verbose https://$SERVER/api/sessions